-This guide to rice presents a rundown of varieties, several ways to cook it, and a listing of recipes for using the world’s most versatile grain.
+This guide to rice varieties presents a rundown of the types available in North America, several ways to cook it, and a listing of recipes for using the world’s most versatile grain.

 We’re well into the 21st century, and it seems like the world has fallen in love with rice again.
 Sure, it’s great to have access to more varieties of whole grains like quinoa, farro, and others.
 But when you come down to it, few can match the versatility of rice.
 It’s also one of the most economical of all the grains.